Delubear/GlucoseTray/README.md

 <strong>Step-by-step Instructions:</strong> <br>
 Download and run the GlucoseTrayCore.exe
-On first run, you will be prompted to define your settings which will include telling the program where to load your data from.
+On first run, you will be prompted to define your settings which will include telling the program where to load your data from (Dexcom and Nightscout currently supported).

 High Glucose displays red. <br>
 High Warning Glucose displays yellow. <br>